ULHPC/tutorials/README.md

     """
 ```

-Run test:

-We also need to tell snakemake to run multithreaded or run multiple tasks in parallel with `-j` option.
+Now we also need to tell snakemake that it has multiple cores available and can run steps multithreaded or run multiple tasks in parallel.
+This is done with `-j` option followed by the number of available cores (e.g. the number of cores you have reserved if you run it interactively).

 ```bash
 snakemake -j 4 -npr --use-conda bowtie/TC1-I-ST2-D0.7.bam
 ```

+You should see in the output that the command-line call of bowtie2 now shows `-p 4`.

 ### Configure job parameters with `cluster.json`

+Instead of reserving an interactive job and running snakemake inside that job, we want to use snakemake's cluster functionality to make it submit jobs to SLURM.
+For this we create configuration file named `cluster.json` to define the values for the different `sbatch` options.

+Options under the `__default__` header apply to all rules, but it's possible to override them selectively with rule-specific options.

 ```json
 {